 State law and District policy require an annual audit of the accounts and financial records of the District by independent certified public accountants selected by the Board of Trustees.
-Weaver has issued an unqualified opinion on the financial statements of Plano Independent School District for the year ended June 30, 2018.
+Weaver and Tidwell, L.L.P. has issued an unmodified opinion on the financial statements of Plano Independent School District for the year ended June 30, 2019.
 The independent auditors' report has been included in this report at the front of the financial section.